Online tools allow us to provide high-quality professional development to meet the complex needs of today’s adult education professionals.

 We developed a self-paced Career Coach Course for the Virginia Community College System that serves as the cornerstone for their Career Coach Certification.

 We worked with TERC to create a series of online courses exploring ways to integrate math into ESOL instruction.

-We provide low-cost English language learning opportunities for adults on waitlists through weekly study groups where learners work through online English courses together.
+The EdTech Center provides low-cost English language learning opportunities for adults on waitlists through weekly study groups where learners work through online English courses together.

 This project is closing the gap to education access by supporting online blended learning opportunities via courses on mobile devices that can be used on and offline.

 Words2Learn developed and piloted two apps that accelerate learning of academic and health career-related vocabulary for adults preparing to enter post-secondary education and technical training.

 This project used bulk text messaging to confidentially communicate HIV prevention and treatment messages to the most at-risk populations in Ghana.

 World Education worked with the Alcatel-Lucent Foundation in Australia, Brazil, Cambodia, China, France, India and Indonesia on using technology to transform the learning, work and life outcomes of 25,575 disadvantaged youth, mostly girls and women.

 World Education developed CocoaLink, which used mobile technology to communicate practical, timely, and important agricultural and social information to cocoa farmers in Ghana.

 World Education used radios and smartphones in combination with training, coaching, and school-community support to improve early grade reading outcomes for students in Mozambique.